 Biobehavioral Research Core Laboratory

-The Biobehavioral Research Core Laboratory (2nd floor) allows for biological measurement of human function and is currently being overseen by Dr. Mariann Piano.
+The Biobehavioral Research Core Laboratory (2nd floor) allows for biological measurement of human function.
 The Human Performance and Respiratory Function Laboratory (approximately 2,000 sq. ft.) is equipped with state of the art equipment for conducting pulmonary function tests, exercise tests and measures of body composition.
 Pulmonary function testing equipment includes multiple spirometers, a body plethysmograph, a diffusion capacity system, a single breath nitrogen washout system, a blood gas analyzer and a co-oximeter.
 The laboratory is fully equipped with transducers, signal processing instruments, recorders, custom manufactured instruments and software for measuring respiratory muscle strength and endurance.
 Exercise testing equipment includes an electronically braked cycle ergometer, a Quinton Q55 treadmill, multiple pulse oximeters, two 12 lead electrocardiographs, a Paramed automatic blood pressure monitor, and two Sensor Medics metabolic carts.
 The laboratory is equipped to measure isokinetic strength with a Cybex 340 isokinetic dynamometer and to measure body composition with Bioelectrical Impedance Analysis system (RJL Systems) and a Hologic QDR 4500 dual energy x-ray absorptiometry instrument.

 Biological Research Core Laboratory